joinself/academy/examples/mobile/android/02_credentials/03_digital_signatures/README.md

 Then verified credentials are returned to the requester.
 ```

-Listen to the message from the server.
+Listen to the request message from the server.
 ```kotlin
 override fun onMessage(message: Message) {
     // check if it is verification request message.